 - The Ernest Gardner Fund provides hardship bursaries in certain circumstances.

 Ernest Gardner was a teacher at Elizabeth College Junior School from 1964 to 1969 and again in the 1970s.
 He left a legacy to Elizabeth College to help support those struggling to pay fees at the College which is still used for that purpose to this day.

-Further detail of the schemes are given in the tabs below:
+Further detail of each of the schemes are given in the tabs below:

 Pupil involvement in the broader educational opportunities offered by the school is a fundamental part of an Elizabeth College education.
 We encourage all of our pupils to get fully involved in extra-curricular activities such as sport, music and drama, as well as those activities which support academic progress and enrichment such as subject-related trips.
 We are aware that the cost of these additional activities can be difficult to meet for some parents and feel that deserving pupils should be able to access them regardless of their ability to pay.

-Parents can apply for a subsidy for such activities through the Gibson Fleming Awards scheme.
+Parents can apply for a subsidy for such activities through the Gibson Fleming Bursaries scheme.
 Applications should be made in April each year for awards for the following academic year.
-To apply for an award, parents should complete both the College mean-testing form and a Gibson Fleming Award application form, giving an indication of the activity for which the application is being made and the likely scale of their son’s involvement in the following year.
+To apply for a bursary, parents should complete both the College mean-testing form and a Gibson Fleming Bursary application form, giving an indication of the activity for which the application is being made and the likely scale of their son’s involvement in the following year.
 Eligibility will then be assessed by the Trustees in conjunction with the Principal.

-Please note that these awards are complementary to the Gibson Fleming Music Scholarships and any requests for support for musical related activities should generally be directed towards that scheme.
+Please note that these bursaries are complementary to the Gibson Fleming Music Scholarships and any requests for support for musical related activities should generally be directed towards the latter scheme.

-Elizabeth College offers Gibson Fleming Music Scholarships to talented and accomplished musicians and singers at the Upper School.
-Scholarships are awarded as Lower School (years 7 to 9), Middle School (Years 10 to 11 ) and Sixth Form Music Scholarships following auditions which are held in January each year.
+Elizabeth College offers Gibson Fleming Music Scholarships to talented and accomplished musicians and singers in Elizabeth College Upper School.
+Scholarships are awarded as Lower School (years 7 to 9), Middle School (Years 10 to 11) and Sixth Form Music Scholarships following auditions which are held in January each year.

 Awards are granted on a termly basis.
 However, it is expected that Scholars will hold their scholarship until eligible to apply for the next level of award or until they leave College.
 The continued awards are subject to each musician’s active involvement in the musical life of the College.

-The value of the award is £140 per term years 7 to 11 and £180 per term for the sixth form scholars.
-There is some provision for moderate supplementary funds to be added at the discretion of the Gibson Fleming Trust and on the recommendation of the panel.
+The value of the award is £140 per term for years 7 to 11 and £180 per term for Sixth Form Music Scholars.
+There is some provision for moderate supplementary funds to be added on the recommendation of the panel and at the discretion of the Gibson Fleming Trustees.

 The Old Elizabethan Association makes OEA Awards to deserving College pupils, generally as a contribution towards the cost of off-island courses and expeditions.
 In the past, awards have been made to support a variety of activities ranging from British Schools’ Exploring Society expeditions to music seminars.
 The OEA is willing to consider applications for expeditions, adventurous training and for courses in the world of sport, the arts and academia.